 For starters, the language needs to be different.
 Some marketing channels will also have more effectiveness for one group over the other.
 A YouTube pre-roll video might be more likely to catch a passive candidate on their computer at work all day, whereas an active candidate refreshing their personal email non-stop to check for replies might be happy to see your targeted email message pop up.

 There’s more to finding employees than looking in the usual places.
-LOCALiQ RECRUITMENT has been down these paths before and are ready to help lead you to them, so you can build upon the team that’s going to lead your company into the future.
+The LOCALiQ Recruitment team has been down these paths before and are ready to help lead you to them, so you can build upon the team that’s going to lead your company into the future.

 Talk with us and let’s find the right strategy for you.